KDE/kgeotag/README.md

 All beta testing and feedback is greatly appreciated!
 Feel free to join KGeoTag's IRC channel [#kphotoalbum](irc://chat.freenode.net/kde-kgeotag) :-)

 If you are reading this on GitHub, be aware that this is just a mirror.
-The real code repository con be found at https://invent.kde.org/graphics/kgeotag.
+The real code repository can be found at https://invent.kde.org/graphics/kgeotag.

 ## What is it?